top of page

 Isaiah 61:1 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound;

-The pouring of wine, which is used as a disinfectant, symbolises the cleansing of our sins with the blood of Christ.
-God then pours out His Holy Spirit through Christ.
-God, through Christ, continues to soothe our wounds.
+The pouring of wine, used as a disinfectant, symbolizes the cleansing of our sins with the blood of Christ.
+God then pours out His Holy Spirit through Christ, continuing to provide comfort and healing for our wounds.

-We have to allow God to heal us through His son.
-Once we do, Christ then comes to us and begins to bandage our wounds of false doctrines and beliefs and a way of life that was in opposition to his Father’s Will.
+We need to allow God to heal us through His Son.
+When we do this, Christ comes to us and starts to heal our wounds caused by false doctrines, beliefs, and a way of life that goes against His Father’s Will.

-The wounded man was brought to an inn.
-This was a place where all were received.
-It was a house for the reception of strangers, where their cattle and beasts could also find shelter.
-When we turn to God we too are brought to a type of inn.
-It is symbolic of the House of God, the Church, which is comprised of individuals.
+The wounded man was taken to an inn - a place where everyone was welcomed.
+It was a place where strangers could find shelter along with their animals.
+Similarly, when we turn to God, we are brought to a kind of inn, representing the House of God, the Church, which is made up of individuals.

 For we are both God's workers.
 And you are God's field.
 You are God's building.
 (1Cor.
 3:9, NLT, emphasis added)